How to love Church

 The atrocity of turning a blind eye to criminal behaviour

-Whilst we would certainly see facial hair as a pretty trivial thing to dispute over, but realistically, the discussion is not about facial hair, it is about on the one hand, freedom in Jesus (avoiding the shibboleths of a church tradition or rule) or on the other hand, embracing a long forgotten symbol of rebellion.
+Whilst we would certainly see facial hair as a pretty trivial thing to dispute over, realistically, the discussion is not about facial hair.
+It is about on the one hand, freedom in Jesus (avoiding the shibboleths of a church tradition or rule) or on the other hand, embracing a long forgotten symbol of rebellion.

 Eventually, this individual was caught and was confronted.
-To my knowledge, he was not referred to the police, and again, I understand that the Secretary of our church was reported as saying “we don’t wash our dirty linen in public”.
+To my knowledge, the church did not refer him to the police.
+Again, I understand that the Secretary of our church said “we don’t wash our dirty linen in public”.

-I won’t go into further detail save to say that it is hard to love a church which on the one hand persecutes a man for wearing a beard but on the other, lets a paedophile walk free with no real repercussions save that he was “disfellowshipped” or cast out.
+I won’t go into further detail save to say that it is hard to know how to love church which on the one hand persecutes a man for wearing a beard but on the other, lets a paedophile walk free with no real repercussions save that he was “disfellowshipped” or cast out.

 Was Matthew 18:15 onwards a feature of this discussion?

 There are some today who would no doubt be aghast that I have openly discussed this matter.